TahuTech/Canvas-HTML/README.md

 # Canvas-HTML
-In here contains any manipulation 2d object with HTML5 canvas
+In here contains any manipulation square object with HTML5 canvas

 there 10 button with variaty output